vncs2012/vncs2012/README.md

 **About me:**

-- 💻 I am currently working with the integration of the company's erp with legacy systems using python;
+- 💻 Currently I'm working with animal and plant defense control system using PHP, and some fees using python;
-- 📚 I’m currently learning Typescript, NodeJS and Microservices;
+- 📚 I’m currently learning Typescript, NodeJS, Python and Microservices;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@vncs2012](https://www.linkedin.com/in/vncs/);